Message From The Regional Treasurer

 • Three (3) months of access to the NSBE Career Center Resume Database

-• Logo featured in the NSBE Guide App and on NSBE's Region I website
+• Logo featured in the NSBE conference app

 This partnership level includes: